- Council Changes

 - Social Science Plan Team, May 7-9, Anchorage, AK

 - Fishery Monitoring Advisory Committee, May 20-21, AFSC, Seattle, WA

-- Community Engagement Committee, June 3 or 4, Sitka, AK
+- Community Engagement Committee, June 4, Sitka, AK

 - Enforcement Committee, June 4, Sitka AK